 When I say NHL pre-game, your first thoughts are probably of the light shows and teams taking the ice to raucous applause, and of course, the national anthems.
 Due to the North Carolina weather, however, the party at PNC starts well before the game when fans, who are used to tailgating for NC State football games at Carter-Finley Stadium, bring their grills, tents, flags, and games and set up like they would on any normal Saturday during football season.
 These are legitimate hockey fans, not just college football fans that are looking for another excuse to pull their grills out in the offseason.

-Upon first glance, the atmosphere inside may seem a bit laid back, but don't let the overall friendly aura fool you into thinking a Hurricanes is just a social event for these fans.
+Upon first glance, the atmosphere inside may seem a bit laid back, but don't let the overall friendly aura fool you into thinking a Hurricanes game is just a social event for these fans.
 Make no mistake; the fans are there for the Hurricanes and everyone gets into the game.

 To sum it all up, the Hurricanes have blended the intensity of the NHL with the southern charm of the Old North State to create an incredibly unique and pleasant atmosphere.

-As I alluded to earlier, PNC Arena shares its parking lots with Carter-Finley Stadium.
+PNC Arena shares its parking lots with Carter-Finley Stadium.
 Aside from this, the only other buildings are residential homes, a couple office buildings, and the North Carolina Museum of Art, which is about half a mile away.
-Admission to view the permanent collection and to Museum Park is free and definitely worth checking out after the game.
+Admission to view the permanent collection and to the Museum Park is free and definitely worth checking out after the game.
 You have tailgating to do before the game, remember?
 They are open 10-5 Tuesday - Thursday, 10-9 on Fridays, and 10-5 again on Saturdays and Sundays.
 Aside from this, you will have to drive about 10 minutes to downtown Raleigh or take the Pepsi Caniac Coach, which I will tell you about later on in Access.

 Once in Raleigh, barbecue, burgers, and beer abound, as it is not only the state capital but also home to twenty different colleges and technical schools, as well as NC State University.
 Three of the local favorites are Clyde Cooper's BBQ, Beasley's Chicken & Honey, and the Busy Bee Café.
 You really can't go wrong with any restaurant downtown.
 The Borough is another place to note with a relatively small menu with a generous beer selection.
 Again, just drive to downtown, park (for free on Sundays), and pick a place to eat.